AI Governance Institute logo

 Via British Institute of International and Comparative Law

-The British Institute of International and Comparative Law has published Global Fragmentation of AI Governance and Regulation, a comparative analysis of AI regulatory trajectories across the EU, United States, and Asia-Pacific that places the approaching EU AI Act enforcement deadline in international context.
-The report identifies 2 August 2026 as the date high-risk AI system obligations under the EU AI Act become enforceable, triggering requirements for third-party conformity assessments, the establishment of quality management systems, the conduct of fundamental rights impact assessments, meaningful human oversight arrangements, and structured data retention and logging controls.
-For providers and deployers of systems classified as high-risk under Annex III of the Act, this date functions as a hard compliance deadline, not a soft target.
-The report frames these obligations against a backdrop in which the US federal approach remains fragmented across agency-level guidance and state legislation, while Asia-Pacific jurisdictions including Singapore, Japan, and South Korea have each developed distinct governance models that do not map neatly onto the EU framework.
+The British Institute of International and Comparative Law has published Global Fragmentation of AI Governance and Regulation, a comparative analysis of AI regulatory trajectories across the EU, United States, and Asia-Pacific.
+The report identifies 2 August 2026 as the hard enforcement date for high-risk AI system obligations under the EU AI Act, covering requirements for third-party conformity assessments, quality management systems under Article 17, fundamental rights impact assessments under Article 29, human oversight arrangements, and structured data retention and logging controls.
+Providers and deployers of systems classified as high-risk under Annex III of the Act must treat this date as a firm compliance deadline.
+The report also contextualizes these obligations against a fragmented international landscape in which the US relies on agency-level guidance and state legislation such as Colorado SB 205 and California CPPA regulations, while Singapore, Japan, and South Korea have each developed distinct governance models that do not align with the EU framework.
+The result is a compounded compliance burden for multinational enterprises that cannot satisfy all jurisdictions through a single unified control framework.